-Thaw the 2x Type-it Multiplex PCR Master Mix (if stored at -20°C), template DNA, RNase-free water, and the primer mix.
+Thaw the 2x Type-it Multiplex PCR Master Mix (if stored at -20°C), template DNA, RNAse-free water, CoralLoad Dye (optional), Q-Solution (optional), and the primer mix.
 Mix the solutions completely before use.

 Note: It is important to mix the solutions completely before use to avoid localized concentrations of salts.